sgra64/cs4bigdata/E_recursion/README.md

 Larger data sets can no longer be solved *"brute force"* by exploring all possible 2^n combinations.

-Find a solution using a recursive decision tree or tabulation.
+Find a solution using a recursive approach exploring a decision tree or with tabulation.

 ```py
 lst = [     # input list